commonpike/fairpost/docs/LinkedIn.md

   - copy ClientID and ClientSecret \
     and save those as `FAIRPOST_LINKEDIN_CLIENT_ID` and `FAIRPOST_LINKEDIN_CLIENT_SECRET` \
     in your `.env`
-  - add redirect url for your app as in .env (http://localhost:8000/callback)
+  - add redirect url for your app as set in your .env (http://localhost:8000/callback)

 ### Enable the platform